gov-cy/staging-govcy-design-system-docs/src/accessibility-statement.md

 ## Limitations and alternatives
 Despite our best efforts to ensure accessibility of the service, there may be some limitations.
 Below is a description of known limitations, and potential solutions.
 Please contact us if you observe an issue not listed below.

-The website uses [algolia autocomplete](https://www.algolia.com/doc/ui-libraries/autocomplete/introduction/what-is-autocomplete/){target="_blank"} third party component which creates the search textbox for the design system.
+The website uses [algolia autocomplete](https://www.algolia.com/doc/ui-libraries/autocomplete/introduction/what-is-autocomplete/){rel="noreferrer noopener" target="_blank"} third party component which creates the search textbox for the design system.
 The generated search box does not contain a form label.

 The website uses empty links after each header in order to generate the table of contents (TOC) for each page.